-Making new friends, learning new information, sitting at a new desk — going back to school brings so much newness for many kids, newness can be a source of stress for many kids.
-Here are some back-to-school affirmations that you can use to help your child feel confident in tackling a new year of school.
+Making new friends, learning new information, sitting at a new desk — returning to school brings so much newness for many kids; newness can be a source of stress.
+Here are some back-to-school affirmations that you can use to help your child feel confident in tackling a new school year.

 - You are/I am smart.

 - I am talented.

 - I will have fun.